Montana/ackman-alert/README.md

 Whilst making the script, I wanted to balances simplicity (no API tokens required) with durability, making it a practical solution for real-time push notifications on macOS—even in the face of occasional upstream changes for when Bill Ackman posted to X.

+It's worth to note, if you simply reused the original script I wrote with multiple names hard-coded, you’d run into state collisions.
+That’s because the script stored just one “last seen post ID” in a single JSON file `(~/.ackman_alert_state.json)`.
+If account A updated the file, then account B would overwrite it, and the script would lose track of which tweets it had already notified you about.

 ## Quick Setup

 # 1) Create a venv (optional but recommended)